dafta/DeckMTP/README.md

 Then, select Setup Utility, then Advanced, then USB Configuration, and finally USB Dual-Role Device.
 Select DRD instead of the existing XHCI and you're set.

-### Warning: Windows doesn't have DRD drivers for the Deck.
-If you use Windows
+### WARNING:
-### and enable DRD, you won't be able to use the USB ports.
+Windows doesn't have DRD drivers for the Deck.
+If you use Windows and enable DRD, you won't be able to use the USB ports.
-### Additionally, some users have reported that booting from USB doesn't work with DRD enabled.
+Additionally, some users have reported that booting from USB doesn't work with DRD enabled.
-### Both of these issues are revertible, and can be solved by disabling DRD (switching back to XHCI) in the BIOS settings.
+Both of these issues are revertible, and can be solved by disabling DRD (switching back to XHCI) in the BIOS settings.

 ## Build instrutions
 1. Clone the repository to use as an example for making your plugin.